 Lindsay Boucher, Prairie Chapter Coordinator

-Lindsay Boucher is the Prairie Chapter Coordinator for Sierra Club Canada Foundation.
-She grew up in Edmonton spending a lot of time outdoors – whether it was through camping, canoeing or simply searching for insects in her backyard.
+Lindsay Boucher is the Prairie Chapter Coordinator with Sierra Club.
+She grew up in Edmonton spending a lot of time outdoors – whether it was camping, canoeing or simply finding nature in her own backyard.
 She graduated from the University of Alberta with a degree in biology.
 There, she discovered a passion for preserving natural areas through learning of the impact of climate change and pollution on the environment.
-She has gained valuable insight doing research in oil toxicology as well as water quality monitoring through the University of Alberta and environmental non-profit organizations.
+She has gained valuable insight doing research in oil toxicology, as well as water quality monitoring through the University of Alberta and environmental non-profit organizations.
 When she is not working, Lindsay enjoys swing dancing, snowboarding and walking through the Edmonton river valley.

 Contact Lindsay at email@example.com